takano32/stone/README.en.txt

 	depth=<n>	The maximum of the certificate chain.
 			If the peer's certificate exceeds <n>, the verification fails.
-The maximum of <n> is 9. no_tls1		Turn off TLSv1 protocol.
+The maximum of <n> is 9. tls1		Just use TLSv1 protocol.
+	ssl3		Just use SSLv3 protocol.
+	ssl2		Just use SSLv2 protocol.
+	no_tls1		Turn off TLSv1 protocol.
 	no_ssl3		Turn off SSLv3 protocol.
 	no_ssl2		Turn off SSLv2 protocol.
 	bugs		Switch on all SSL implementation bug workarounds. serverpref	Use server's cipher preferences (only SSLv2). sid_ctx=<str>	Set session ID context.
-	key=<file>	The filename of the secret key of the certificate. cert=<file>	The filename of the certificate.
+	passfile=<file>	The filename of the file containing password of the key key=<file>	The filename of the secret key of the certificate. cert=<file>	The filename of the certificate.
 	CAfile=<file>	The filename of the certificate of the CA.
-	CApath=<dir>	The directory of the certificate files. cipher=<list>	The list of ciphers.
+	CApath=<dir>	The directory of the certificate files. pfx=<file>	The filename of the PKCS#12 bag. cipher=<list>	The list of ciphers.
 	lb<n>=<m>	change the destination according to the certificate of the peer.
 The number calculated